PomfretFRC7760/Reefscape/README.md

 - [x] Build autos from smartdashboard
 - [x] Option to use premade autos
 - [ ] Better way of selecting positions for semi autonomous
+- [ ] Algae remover subsystem and controls